Overview

 View story runs from the event panel

-Within the events viewer, you can select the button 'Open story run' on the right to open an event in the context of its story run.
+Within the events viewer, you can select the kebab menu and click "Open story run" to open an event in the context of its story run.
 This allows you to more easily understand what happened before or after an event occurred.